 Juvenile defense attorneys are a critical shield against unfairness and serve as a crucial counterweight in a system that can lead to harmful outcomes for youth.
-To be effective, juvenile defenders must understand adolescent development, how to access community-based programs, and how to effectively engage parents or guardians without compromising the attorney-client relationship.
-Yet, many states are not able to adequately train juvenile defenders with the expertise they need.
+Juvenile defenders must understand adolescent development, how to access community-based programs, and how to effectively engage parents or guardians without compromising the attorney-client relationship.
+Many states have yet to adequately train juvenile defenders with the expertise they need.

-Models for Change is working to improve access to and quality of counsel for every young person who enters the juvenile justice system.
+Models for Change worked to improve access to, and quality of, counsel for every young person who enters the juvenile justice system.
 The four core states of Pennsylvania, Illinois, Louisiana and Washington, as well as additional states involved in the Juvenile Indigent Defense Action Network, worked to support and spread efforts to improve juvenile defense policy.

-In its involvement in the Models for Change Resource center partnership, the National Juvenile Defender Center (NJDC) is working to improve access to counsel and the quality of representation for children in the justice system.
-NJDC bolsters juvenile defense by: supporting the creation and replication of field-driven innovations, facilitating the adoption of new juvenile justice defense standards, and developing a corps of certified juvenile indigent defense trainers.
+In its involvement in the Models for Change Resource center partnership, the National Juvenile Defender Center (NJDC) worked to improve access to counsel and the quality of representation for children in the justice system.
+NJDC bolsters juvenile defense by: supporting the creation and replication of field-driven innovations; facilitating the adoption of new juvenile justice defense standards; and developing a corps of certified juvenile indigent defense trainers.

-Through assessments, training and technical support, Models for Change promotes meaningful access for legal counsel for all youth.
+Through assessments, training and technical support, Models for Change promoted meaningful access for legal counsel for all youth.